 What makes it so easy to clean and maintain?

 Capped composite decking is made of a precise blend of vinyl and wood and then surrounded with a vinyl coating or cap.
-It is engineered to repel dirt, be easy to clean, require little maintenance, and is highly customizable in its designs and colors.
+It is engineered to repel dirt, so it is easy to clean, requires little maintenance, and is highly customizable in its designs and colors.

-In fact, if you love the style and beauty of a natural wood deck, you can achieve this style with composite decking and avoid the maintenance!
+In fact, if you love the look and style of a natural wood deck, you can achieve this look with composite decking and avoid maintenance!

 If you want to know more about the differences between composite and wood decking, read our blog on the subject.

-Whether your deck is brand new or a decade old, we know all decks get dirty - spilled food, possible mold, a drink stain, etc. During the winter season, you also need to remove snow and ice safely.
+Whether your deck is brand new or a decade old, we know all decks get dirty - spilled food, possible mold, a drink stain, etc. During winter, you also need to safely remove snow and ice from your deck.

-So, what are the best practices in cleaning your composite deck and removing snow and ice?
+So, what are the best practices for cleaning your composite deck and removing snow and ice?

-In this article, we cover everything you need to know and do to clean your composite deck and porch safely.
-Feel free to read through the article, or simply click the chapter relating to your cleaning question.
+In this article, we cover everything you need to know to clean your composite deck and porch safely and effectively.
+Feel free to read through the article or simply click the chapter relating to your cleaning question.